evgenyneu/evgenii.com/app/projects/_posts/2015-01-15-walk-to-circle-ios-app.md

 ### 2. Walk

-Then I walk to the circle.
+Next, I walk to the circle.
 Yes, walk, physically, with my two legs.

 <img src='/image/projects/2015_15_walk_to_circle_for_ios/2_map_is_closed.png' class='Screenshot--IphonePortrait2x' title='Walk to Circle app when when map is closed'>